ksanjeevan/ml-image-compression/README.md

 - Some of the notation of `Co(x_hat)` in the paper is confusing when showing the residual loss, using eq.
 (5) works fine

-- Because of the `"same"` padding used in the architecture, seeing somme ugly border artifacts in the uncompressed images
+- Because of the `"same"` padding used in the architecture, seeing somme ugly border artifacts in the reconstructed images